-For John, 32, and his wife, they managed to get a flat in Sengkang through the May 2018 SBF exercise.
+John, 32, and his wife managed to get a flat in Sengkang through the SBF May 2018 launch.
 This was their third try; the previous two times saw them getting disastrously large queue numbers or being left with units/projects that they really didn’t want.

-“I think what we were doing ‘wrong’ was that whenever the SBF opened, my wife and I would set our alarms and rush in to apply immediately.
+“I think what we were doing ‘wrong’ was that whenever an SBF exercise launched, my wife and I would set our alarms and rush in to apply immediately.
 We also applied for the locations that were more central and hence popular," the sales manager recalled.

 “After failing the first time and getting SBF units in a project that wasn’t ‘new’, we finally realised that the application rate page is regularly updated during the application window and not only at the end of it all.
 Better late than never, right?